fbpx

 While it’s possible to do this trip in 2 days (it is about 10 hours driving if you stick to the highway), you won’t have as much time to enjoy the nearby sights.
 To enjoy as many places as possible, I gave myself 5 days and recommend doing the same!

 Here are 10 stops you should definitely consider if you are travelling between Brisbane and Sydney.
-If you have a few days in Sydney and want to learn more about the city, check out our range of fun food and bar tours.

 Stop 1: Burleigh Heads